akanshkatyayan/ethereum_analysis/README.md

 Scamming | Suspended | 2502740.0 | 3.71016795e+18

-_Fork the Chain:_ There have been several forks of Ethereum in the past.
+### _Fork the Chain:_
+There have been several forks of Ethereum in the past.
 Identify one or more of these and see what effect it had on price and general usage.
 For example, did a price surge/plummet occur, and who profited most from this?
 (10%)

+### _Results:_

+### _Gas Guzzlers_
-_Gas Guzzlers:_ For any transaction on Ethereum a user must supply gas.
+For any transaction on Ethereum a user must supply gas.
 How has gas price changed over time?
 Have contracts become more complicated, requiring more gas, or less so?
 Also, could you correlate the complexity for some of the top-10 contracts found in Part-B by observing the change over their transactions (10%)

+### _Results:_

+### _Comparative Evaluation_
-_Comparative Evaluation_ Reimplement Part B in Spark (if your original was MRJob, or vice versa).
+Reimplement Part B in Spark (if your original was MRJob, or vice versa).
 How does it run in comparison?
 Keep in mind that to get representative results you will have to run the job multiple times, and report median/average results.
 Can you explain the reason for these results?
 What framework seems more appropriate for this task?
 (10%)

+### _Results:_

+### _Wash Trading:_
-_Wash Trading:_ Wash trading is defined as "Entering into or purporting to enter into, transactions to give the appearance that purchases and sales have been made, without incurring market risk or changing the trader’s market position" Unregulated exchanges use these to fake up to 70% of their trading volume?
+Wash trading is defined as "Entering into or purporting to enter into, transactions to give the appearance that purchases and sales have been made, without incurring market risk or changing the trader’s market position" Unregulated exchanges use these to fake up to 70% of their trading volume?
 Which addresses are involved in wash trading?
 Which trader has the highest volume of wash trades?
 How certain are you of your result?
 More information can be found at https://dl.acm.org/doi/pdf/10.1145/3442381.3449824.
 One way to measure ether balance over time is also possible but you will need to discuss accuracy concerns.
 (20%)

-_Results:_
+### _Results:_

-Self trades is the most common type of wash trade.
+Self trade is the most common type of wash trade.
 Top 10 self-trades are as below:

 From Address | To Address | Total Value
 --------------------------------|--------------------------------|--------------